Federal Open Market Committee

 Nonetheless, for the pre-1994 transcripts, errors undoubtedly remain.
 The raw transcripts were not fully edited for accuracy at the time they were prepared because they were intended only as an aid to the Secretariat in preparing meeting minutes.
 The edited pre-1994 transcripts have not been reviewed by present or past members of the Committee.

 In transcripts from all years, a very small amount of information received on a confidential basis from, or about, foreign officials, businesses, and persons that are identified or identifiable was subject to deletion.
 All deleted passages, indicated by gaps in the text, are exempt from disclosure under applicable provisions of the Freedom of Information Act.

 For each regularly scheduled meeting, the FOMC Secretariat works with the Chairman to produce an agenda.
 It includes the standard topics covered at each such meeting (for example, reports on open market operations, the economic situation, and monetary policy alternatives), as well as any special items.
 FOMC participants receive the agenda about a week before the meeting.

-The Greenbook, officially entitled "Current Economic and Financial Conditions," provides in-depth analysis of the U.S. and international economy.
-It is produced by the staff at the Board of Governors and is distributed to FOMC meeting attendees the week before the meeting.
-For most of its history, the Greenbook has been split into two parts plus a supplement:
+The Greenbook, officially entitled "Current Economic and Financial Conditions," provided in-depth analysis of the U.S. and international economy.
+It was produced by the staff at the Board of Governors and distributed to FOMC meeting attendees the week before the meeting from 1964 to 2010.
+For most of its history, the Greenbook was split into two parts plus a supplement:

 Part 1: Current Economic and Financial Conditions: Summary and Outlook